bovino/kong-template-with-docker/README.md

 Kong plugin template WITH DOCKER / DOCKER COMPOSE
 ====================

-This repository contains a very simple Kong plugin template to get you up and running quickly for developing your own plugins.
+This repository contains a simple Kong plugin template to get you up and running quickly for developing your own plugins.

+In fact, this "template" has two custom plugin samples both installed and activated, one in Lua and the other using JavaScript, running in the new kong-js-pdf (please check here https://www.npmjs.com/package/kong-pdk and also here https://github.com/Kong/kong-js-pdk).
+The template is also configured to use the new 2.4.0 release of Kong (using 2.4.0-alpine docker image).

 This template was designed to work with the [`kong-pongo`](https://github.com/Kong/kong-pongo).

 Please check out this repo `README` files for usage instructions.

-This project is a fork of the original kongo template with Docker setup including Kong itself (with the plugin already activated in one service) and Konga GUI
+This project is a fork of the original kongo template project with the addition of Docker setup for Kong itself (with two custom plugins already activated in one service), kong-js-pdk (needed to run the JavaScript plugin sample) and Konga GUI

 To start the containers:
 `docker-compose up or docker-compose up -d`